BC Land for Sale: What You Need to Know About Real Estate and Water Well Systems

 Local Water Treatment and Well Pump Companies

 Remember, water treatment companies are not independent or at arm’s length either; failed lab reports, contaminated water wells, and deteriorated water systems, including the well pumps, often become an opportunity for upselling equipment and water treatment systems.
-Causing another possible conflict of interest that can easily cost someone thousands of dollars unnecessarily.
+This can potentially lead to a conflict of interest and unnecessarily cost individuals thousands of dollars.

 Replacing a Water Well System is Costly